 In the Group's statement of financial position as per December 31, 2016 the provisions for future expenses of nuclear power operations amounts to SEK 80,888 million.
 As described in Note 35 to the Consolidated accounts, Other interest-bearing provisions, the provisions pertain to future obligations for handling the decommissioning of the Company's nuclear power plants in Sweden and Germany as well as for handling nuclear waste.
-The provisions are based on long-term cash flow estimations mainly pertain to technical plans, estimations on the amount of the expenses and when in time these are expected to fall due, discounted to a present value based on a discount rate.
+The provisions are based on long-term cash flow estimations with respect to future expenses.
+These long-term cash flow estimations mainly pertain to technical plans, estimations on the amount of the expenses and when in time these are expected to fall due, discounted to a present value based on a discount rate.